jacobsstarks/Project1-Automated-ELK-Stack-Deployment/README.md

 ### Access Policies

 The machines on the internal network are not exposed to the public Internet.
+They are protected by network security group inbound rules, and in the case of the vms, aided by the loadbalancer.

 Only the jump-box-provisioner machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - 198.101.32.242 & *private unlisted